Frequently Asked Questions

 Q: What is the information available about the Admissions test?

-A: In order to streamline our admissions procedure, to promote fairness, to enhance the possibility for alternative offers, and to prepare for upcoming changes in the A-level system, the Department is developing a new Admissions Test (TMUA) for use in our selection procedure which will take place nationally in November.
+A: In order to streamline our admissions procedure, to promote fairness, to enhance the possibility for alternative offers, and to prepare for upcoming changes in the A-level system, the Department has developed an Admissions Test (TMUA) for use in our selection procedure which will take place nationally in November.
 The Test is being administered by the CAAT who are currently responsible for STEP and the Oxford MAT.
 All schools currently registered for the MAT and STEP will be automatically registered for TMUA and information will be available either through your school or the CAAT website.
 After you have received your results for TMUA, CAAT will ask for your permission to send the results on to us on a voluntary basis.

 Q: What is regarded as a suitable mark for the TMUA test?